marco-fp/teletorrent/README.md

 The main objective of the project besides the functionality itself is to learn the proper way to work using DevOps concepts and how to successfully deploy and manage the service running on a cloud server.

+## Services

+Teletorrent will be deployed on a cloud server, and communicate with Telegram's bot API services to interact with the users.
+During development it's features will be tested using a CI tool, following TDD practices.

+Most probably, those will be [TravisCI](https://travis-ci.org/) for testing and [Amazon Web Services](https://aws.amazon.com/es/) for deployment.

 ## Installation
 First, you need to create a telegram bot using [BotFather](https://telegram.me/botfather):